-- 1. Acxiom entered into an agreement to be a corporate sponsor of RM Promotions, LLC in the 2000 NASCAR truck racing series.
+- 1. Acxiom is a corporate sponsor of RM Promotions, LLC in the 2001 NASCAR truck racing series.
 Rob Morgan, an employee and majority owner of RM Promotions, is the son of Company Leader Charles D. Morgan, who has a minority interest in RM Promotions.
 Under the agreement, RM Promotions will support Acxiom customers and promote Acxiom products and services at the NASCAR events.
-RM Promotions will also assist Acxiom in providing hospitality facilities for Acxiom customers at selected events.
-The sponsorship fee by Acxiom to RM Promotions in the prior fiscal year was \$500,000, and the fee to be paid in the current fiscal year is \$1,500,000. - 2.
-Acxiom uses the temporary staffing services of the national staffing firm, Norrell Staffing Services, Inc. for its strategic staffing and contingency workforce needs.
-Susie P. Morgan, wife of Company Leader Charles D. Morgan, owns the Little Rock, Arkansas franchise of Norrell.
-The total annual fees received by Ms. Morgan's franchise from Norrell, based on payments to be made by Acxiom to Norrell, were approximately \$250,000 in fiscal 2000. - 3.
-Acxiom leases an aircraft from MorAir, Inc., a corporation controlled by Charles D. Morgan, Acxiom's Company Leader, for approximately \$80,000 per month, plus maintenance and insurance.
+RM Promotions will also assist Acxiom in providing hospitality facilities for Acxiom customers at selected racing events.
+The sponsorship fee paid by Acxiom to RM Promotions in the prior fiscal year was \$1,500,000, and the fee to be paid in the current fiscal year is \$1,500,000. - 2.
+During the past fiscal year, Acxiom used the temporary staffing services of a national staffing firm, Norrell Staffing Services, Inc., for its strategic staffing and contingency workforce needs.
+Susie P. Morgan, wife of Company Leader Charles D. Morgan, owned the Little Rock, Arkansas franchise of Norrell.
+The total fees received by Ms. Morgan's franchise from Norrell, based on payments made by Acxiom to Norrell, were approximately \$111,000 in fiscal 2001.
+Ms. Morgan sold her franchise to an unrelated third party in August, 2000. - 3.
+Acxiom leases an aircraft from MorAir, Inc., a corporation controlled by Charles D. Morgan, Acxiom's Company Leader, for approximately \$85,000 per month, plus maintenance and insurance.
 The term of this aircraft lease expires in August, 2006.
 The terms of the lease have been found by the Board to be as good or better than those which could have been obtained from an unrelated third party. - 4.
 In accordance with a data center management agreement dated July 27, 1992 between Acxiom and Trans Union LLC, Acxiom (through its subsidiary, Acxiom CDC, Inc.) acquired all of Trans Union's interest in its Chicago data center and agreed to provide Trans Union with various data center management services.
 The term of the agreement expires in 2005.
-In the past fiscal year, Acxiom received approximately \$80 million in revenue from Trans Union.
+In the past fiscal year, Acxiom received approximately \$91.4 million in revenue from Trans Union.
+In a 1992 letter agreement, Acxiom agreed to use its best efforts to cause one person designated by Trans Union to be elected to Acxiom's Board of Directors.
+Trans Union designated its CEO and President, Harry C. Gambill, who was appointed to fill a vacancy on the Board in November 1992 and was elected at the 1993 annual meeting of Stockholders to serve a three-year term.
+He was elected to serve additional three-year terms at the 1996 and 1999 annual stockholders meetings.
+Under a second letter agreement, executed in 1994 in connection with an amendment to the 1992 agreement which continued the term through 2002, Acxiom agreed to use its best efforts to cause two people designated by Trans Union to be elected to Acxiom's Board of Directors.
+In addition to Mr. Gambill, Trans Union designated Robert A. Pritzker, an executive officer of Marmon Industrial Corporation, who was appointed to fill a newly created position on Acxiom's Board of Directors in October 1994.
+Mr. Pritzker was elected to serve a three-year term at the 1995 annual meeting and was elected to serve a second three-year term at the 1998 annual meeting.
+Mr. Pritzker resigned from the Board in May 2000, to attend to other business obligations.
+While these undertakings by Acxiom are in effect until 2005, Acxiom has been notified that Trans Union does not presently intend to designate another individual to serve as director.